 Normally, DUI does not constitute a domestic violence offense for purposes of U.S. immigration law.

-However, courts have been willing to order deportation based on DUI with a child in the car (child endangerment).7 Therefore, a court might rule similarly if an alien were to force a spouse or domestic partner to be a passenger in a car that the alien was driving drunk or high.
+However, courts have been willing to order deportation based on DUI with a child in the car (child endangerment).7 Therefore, a court might rule similarly if you forced a spouse or domestic partner to be a passenger in a car while you were driving drunk or high.

 5. Can I be deported for DUI if I have a prior criminal record?